 Many of these jurors who fail to report have no legitimate excuse.
 Their summons were not lost in the mail, nor do they have a physical ailment that excludes them from being able to serve on the jury.
-So what can be done to help reduce the rate of jurors who fail to answer their summons?
+What can be done to help reduce the rate of jurors who fail to answer their summons?

-Text Message Solution?
+Are Text Blasts the Solution?

 According to the article from Macomb County’s The Macomb Daily, the percentage of jurors who actually showed up when summoned increased from 24.3 percent to 43.5 percent during the six-month trial period of the county’s text messaging service.
-That’s quite an increase!